How to Copy a File in Python

 More on Python: 13 Python Code Snippets You Need to Know

-How to Pick the Right Method to Copy a File With Python
+How to Pick the Right Method to Copy a File With in Python

-We’ve now explored a few different ways for programmatically copying files with Python offered by the shutil module that comes as part of its standard library of the language.
+We’ve now explored a few different ways for programmatically copying files with the shutil module in Python.

-Selecting the right method will depend on your specific use-case.
+Selecting the right file copying method from the shutil module will depend on your specific use-case.
 Do you want to copy file permissions or the metadata?
 Do you need to copy a file to a directory, or copy something that includes file objects?
 Answering those questions will help you determine what method you need to use.

-The table below summarizes the capabilities of each of the methods.
-Remember, the only method that accepts file objects is shutil.copyfileobj.
+The table below summarizes the capabilities of each of the shutil copying methods.
+Remember, the only method that accepts (and works exclusively with) file objects is shutil.copyfileobj.

 +--------------------+----------------+--------------+-------------+